Brammyson/NSUEABLD/README.md

 Thank you for playing Newest Super Ultra Epic Awesome Brammy Land Deluxe!

+In 1-3, 5-GH and 8-2 there only is a secret exit, dont bother trying to find the main exit flag.

 > First of all, you will need a Homebrewed Wii/WiiU with Riivolution installed.
 There are enough tutorials online if you want to know how to homebrew your Wii/Wiiu.